-- 57.6% of those who participated in RTA program earned degrees beyond the GED while incarcerated, compared with 28.6% and 39.6% in control groups (p.
+- 57.6% of those who participated in the RTA program earned degrees beyond the GED while incarcerated, compared with 28.6% and 39.6% in control groups (p.
 14). - RTA participants spent about the same proportion of time engaged in GED programs as comparisons, but less time after joining RTA (due to degree attainment) (p.
-15).

-• RTA participants who were incarcerated with a high-school diploma spent proportionally more time engaged in college programs, but only after joining RTA, versus the comparison group (p.
+15). - RTA participants with a high-school diploma who were incarcerated spent proportionally more time engaged in college programs, but only after joining RTA, versus the comparison group (p.
 15).